 All samples except CK-6 and CK-7 show results off the linear trendline for Eu.
 This distinct disequilibrium was also found in calibration by Sun and Liang [2012], and is dependent on the oxygen fugacity (and / ratio of the host magma.
-The exact kinetics of this scenario are unclear, but it is likely that REE equilibrium was achieved in a reducing environment (P. Asimow and J. Blundy, personal communication, 2016?), or Eu rapidly and differentially diffused out of the Crystal Knob xenoliths just prior to eruption.
+The exact kinetics of this scenario are unclear, but it is likely that REE equilibrium was achieved in a reducing environment (P. Asimow and J. Blundy, personal communication, 2016), or Eu rapidly and differentially diffused out of the Crystal Knob xenoliths just prior to eruption.
 These patterns could also be due to the effect of "ghost" plagioclase on creating local europium enrichments and depletions in the neighborhood of resorbed plagioclase grains.
 Such a pattern would suggest that the xenoliths originated at shallow mantle lithosphere levels and was transported deeper, causing plagioclase breakdown.
 Discerning between these scenarios is difficult due to the low Eu counts measured using ion-microprobe techniques.

 General LREE disequilibrium between pyroxenes can be explained by a fossil heating event that was retained only in rare-earth elements due to their slow diffusion rates.
 This must have happened prior to subsolidus re-equilibration in major elements, which implies that it is not related to the eruptive episode.
 Alternatively, partition coefficients for LREE and Eu could have been modified by an unusual late-stage melt interaction favoring the extraction of LREE and Eu from clinopyroxene.
 Overall, disequilibrium patterns in REE between pyroxenes allude to possible focused heating of sample CK-4, poorly understood equilibrium partition coefficients (for instance, due to reducing mantle conditions), and incomplete linearizing assumptions in the Liang et al. [2013] thermometer.
 Untangling these effects is beyond the scope of this work but presents several opportunities for further study.
 Despite this disequilibrium, temperature estimates anchored by HREE perform well as measured against major-element thermometry, even for samples (such as CK-4) with generalized LREE disequilibrium.

-Significance of temperature estimates
+Comparison with major-element thermometry

 Rare-earth exchange thermometry shows the samples as divided into the same two groupings of temperatures as those found by major-element thermometry.
 Temperatures measured for the low-temperature cohort are most comparable to the TA98 results [Figure ¿fig:ree_temperatures?].
 Given that the TA98 method has been found to perform best among the pyroxene-exchange thermometers by Nimis and Grütter [2010], it seems likely that both the TA98 and REE temperatures show long-term equilibrium with no significant thermal perturbations.
 For the high-temperature cohort, particularly samples CK-4 and CK-6, the REE method shows significantly higher equilibration temperatures than the TA98 method.
 Rare-earths in pyroxene diffuse several orders of magnitude slower than major elements [Liang et al., 2013], so early thermal events can leave an imprint on the distribution of rare-earths for much longer than with major elements.
 It is likely that these higher temperatures are a signature of a fossil heating event primarily affecting the deepest samples.
 This is accompanied by major REE disequilibrium in sample CK-4, which also contains the most intergranular melt channels.